guidoeco/docker/README.md

 # docker

-A set of docker image maangement scripts for postgres and arangodb databases
+A set of docker image mangement scripts for postgres and arangodb databases

 ## postgres

+A set of create/update and management scripts for a docker postgres database image and 'pg-server' container.

 ## arangodb

+A set of create/update and management scripts for a docker arangodb database image and 'pg-server' container.